Honesty and Integrity TestsWork Ethic. Hostility. Dependability. Reliability

 Unlike personality and behavioral-based tests which describe a candidate’s potential job fit, honesty and integrity tests attempt to reveal a candidate’s attitude toward work.
+Using an integrity test for employment can help reveal information that a personality test won’t.
 Typical attitudes that are measured are honesty, hostility and dependability.
 In addition, several assessments include the option of evaluating a candidate’s attitude toward sexual harassment and computer misuse.

-The PeopleClues® Attitude Fit tool shows the candidate’s attitudes toward work and work-related issues by measuring for counter-productive behaviors.
-The PeopleClues® Attitude assessment measures honesty and integrity attitudes such as hostility and dependability, along with others, during the pre-hire screening process.
+The Big 5 Attitudes tool shows the candidate’s attitudes toward work and work-related issues by measuring for counter-productive behaviors.
+It measures honesty and integrity attitudes such as hostility and dependability during the pre-hire screening process.

-The following scales are measured using the PeopleClues® Attitude assessment:
+The following scales are measured using the Big 5 Attitude Assessments: